-Data was analyzed using the SAS Enterprise software (version 7.1; SAS Inst.
-Inc., Cary, NY).
+Data was analyzed using the SAS Enterprise software (version 7.1; SAS Institute, Cary, NC, USA).
 In the statistical model, the General Linear Model procedure was used in which the cattle breed was considered as a fixed effect, and the obtained data were considered as dependent variables.
 The mean difference was compared using Duncan's Multiple Range Test.
 Significant differences were set at a 5% level.
-Data was presented as means ± standard deviation.
-To obtain the trend of relationship between the cattle breed with myogenic, adipogenic and meat quality traits, the Principle Component Analysis was carried out using the XLSTAT statistical software 2023.5.1 (Addinsoft Inc., NY, USA).
+Data was presented as means±SD.
+To obtain the trend of relationship between the cattle breed with myogenic, adipogenic and meat quality traits, the Principle Component (PC) Analysis was carried out using the XLSTAT statistical software 2023.5.1 (Addinsoft, New York, NY, USA).